50 United Nations Plaza Federal Office Building

 50 United Nations Plaza offers a number of on-site amenities and services.

-USPS, FedEx and UPS services are available, as well as messenger and other deliveries.
-UPS and FedEx drop boxes are located in the basement in Room #0564.
+USPS and UPS services are available, as well as messenger and other deliveries.
+UPS drop box is located in the basement in Room #0564.